sorccu/docker-adb/README.md

 * The container needs extended privileges for USB access
 * The host's `/dev/bus/usb` must be mounted on the container

+## Security

+The container is preloaded with an RSA key for authentication, so that you won't have to accept a new key on the device every time you run the container (normally the key is generated on-demand by the adb binary).
+While convenient, it means that your device will be accessible over ADB to others who possess the key.
+You can supply your own keys by using `-v /your/key_folder:/.android` with `docker run`.

 ## Usage

 ### Pattern 1 - Shared network on the same machine (easy)